Mukhdoom-Hammad-khan/Semester-Project/README.md

 Access the application by visiting http://127.0.0.1:5002 in your browser.

 ## Group Members & Contributions
-Ajwad Rehman: Gave the idea for the project, worked on the backend with Flask (Python), and worked on the database.
+Ajwad Rehman: Gave the idea for the project, worked on the backend with Flask (Python), and worked on the database.<br>
-Ahmed Raza: Worked on login functionality and index.html.
+Ahmed Raza: Worked on login functionality and index.html.<br>
-Mukhdoom Hammad Khan: Worked on base.html and registration functionality.
+Mukhdoom Hammad Khan: Worked on base.html and registration functionality.<br>
-Muhammad Huzaifa Ali Sulehria: Worked on CSS and add_task.html.
+Muhammad Huzaifa Ali Sulehria: Worked on CSS and add_task.html.<br>

-License
+## License
 This project is licensed under the MIT License.

 Make sure to replace the link to your GitHub repository and adjust any details if necessary.